-Professor Keertan Dheda is a general physician, pulmonologist, and a critical care specialist who heads up the Division of Pulmonology at Groote Schuur Hospital and the University of Cape Town.
-He is a visiting professor at University College London, and serves at the convenor of the South African National Pulmonology examinations conducted by the College of Medicine of South Africa.
+Professor Keertan Dheda is a general physician, pulmonologist, and critical care specialist who heads the Division of Pulmonology at Groote Schuur Hospital and the University of Cape Town.
+He is a visiting professor at University College London, and serves as the convenor of the South African National Pulmonology examinations conducted by the College of Medicine of South Africa.

 His research interests include the diagnosis and management of pulmonary infections, including multi-drug-resistant tuberculosis, whilst his clinical interests include interventional pulmonology, infections in the ICU, and airways diseases (asthma and COPD).
 He is the Head of the Interventional Pulmonology Programme at Groote Schuur Hospital and supervises the only programme in Africa to offer bronchial thermoplasty, a novel new airway-orientated heat treatment for asthma.